AndreiCherniaev/QT_QEMU_qa_automation/readme.txt

---more information about qa automation https://habr.com/ru/post/520310/ --
+--More information about qa automation https://habr.com/ru/post/520310/ --

 # This steps use 5555 port for ssh communication.
-You can replace 5555 to any.
+If you want, you can replace 5555 to any.
 # this steps use buildroot mirror on github because of fast downloading from github.
 But you can use
 # git clone git://git.buildroot.net/buildroot
 # this steps use Qt mirror on github because of fast downloading from github.
 But you can use
-# git clone git://code.qt.io/qt/qt5.git
+# git clone git://code.qt.io/qt/qt5.git qt5

 # Before start check that you are in dir QT_QEMU_qa_automation/